 The country has introduced some policies to boost consumption in the market to improve the condition and make up for the losses acquired during the pandemic.
 Public and private sector enterprises in China are coming together to devise and experiment with new methods to fuel domestic consumption and make the economy stronger.

 The most popular and effective of these methods are cash coupons and discounts.
-Governments in various provinces have announced to offer millions of coupons and vouchers to boost consumption in sectors like cinemas, hotels, scenic spots as well as products like cars and other luxuries.
+Governments in various provinces have announced to offer of millions of coupons and vouchers to boost consumption in sectors like cinemas, hotels, and scenic spots as well as products like cars and other luxuries.
 Giant retailers are leveraging live streaming to market their services.

 Big stores have started introducing virtual shops through WeChat and offering discounts on a wide array of products across categories including fresh produce, clothing, and jewelry.
 Such a package of online to offline stimuli aims to keep the consumers informed when they are not able to visit the store.